LlamzonAmazon/AIImageRecognitionTool/README.md

 # AIImageRecognitionTool
-An AI-powered image recognition tool with cloud functionality via AWS.
+An AI-powered image recognition tool implemented with AWS.

 This is a personal endeavor.
 I am interested in cloud computing and AI.
 So, I am going to undertake a personal project that combines these two interests of mine in a seemingly simple manner.
 Hopefully, by the end of this project I have ...